mohitpai/journey-optimizer.en/help/using/building-journeys/copy-to-sandbox.md

 >[!NOTE]
 >
->This feature requires the following permissions: manage-sandbox (or view-sandbox) and manage-package.
+>This feature requires the following permissions from the **Sandbox administration** capability: Manage sandboxes (or View sandboxes) and Manage packages.
+[Learn more](../administration/ootb-permissions.md)

 ## Get started with Sandbox Tooling{#sandbox-gs}